lesca/lemoe/README.md

 ## Backup image

-Run command below to backup ArchLinux image.
+Run command below to backup Linux image.
 This includes all files in the system, as well as user's profile.
 The image is saved in `lemoe/distro-backup` folder.

 ```
 bash lemoe.sh backup_distro
 ```

-By default, the file name is `archlinux-base.tar.gz`.
+By default, the file name is `$DISTRO-base.tar.gz`, where `$DISTRO` is the distribution you set.

+For example, `DISTRO=debian`, then the file name is `debian-base.tar.gz`.
 If the file exists, backup will fail.
 You need to remove the file, or specify another name to the end of the command to create another one, like this:

 ```
 bash lemoe.sh backup_distro name
 ```

-It will save the image as archlinux-**name**.tar.gz
+In this case, it will save the image as `debian-name.tar.gz`

 ## Restore image